skytap/terraform-provider-skytap/website/docs/r/project.html.md

 * `name` - (Required) User-defined project name.
 * `summary` - (Optional) User-defined description of project.
-* `auto_add_role_name` - (Optional) If set to `viewer`, `participant`, `editor`, or `manager`, Skytap will assign the specified project role to every new user added to the project.
-The project role roles of existing project members will be unchanged.
-If auto-add is disabled, this field will be null.
+* `auto_add_role_name` - (Optional) If this field is set to `viewer`, `participant`, `editor`, or `manager`, new users added to your Skytap account are automatically added to this project with the specified project role.
+Existing users aren’t affected by this setting.
+If the field is set to `null`, new users aren’t automatically added to the project.
+For additional details, see [Automatically adding new users to a project](https://help.skytap.com/csh-project-automatic-role.html).
 * `show_project_members` - (Optional) Determines whether projects members can view a list of other project members.
 False by default.

 ## Attributes Reference